PostHog/posthog.com/contents/docs/index.md

 You can use our [API](/docs/api/overview) to get data in and out of PostHog, making it suitable for any use case you have that is not met by our integrations.

-### Tutorials
+### 3. Tutorials

-Our [tutorials](/docs/tutorials) can help you learn how to use PostHog's many features with in-depth walkthroughs.
+After sending events into out platform, the [tutorials](/docs/tutorials) will help you learn how to use PostHog's many features with in-depth walkthroughs.

 **Doing analytics with PostHog**